gertisdemo/gertisdemo.github.io/editdocs.md

     }
 });
 </script>

 <div id="continueEdit">

 <h2>Continue your Editing</h2>

 <p>Click the link below to edit the page you were just on.
 This will send you to the CLC documentation web site where you can create a copy of the site called a "fork".
-Make your changes, and when you are done, enter a title and a short description of you changes, and click **Propose file change** at the bottom of the screen.
+Make your changes, and when you are done, enter a title and a short description of your changes, and click <b>Propose file change</b> at the bottom of the screen.
 You can either instantly create a pull request for your changes, or continue with making other changes in your fork.
-When you are ready to send us all your changes, go to the index page of your forked repository on GitHub, and select **New Pull Request** to let us know about it.</p>
+When you are ready to send us all your changes, go to the index page of your forked repository on GitHub, and select <b>New Pull Request</b> to let us know about it.</p>

 <p><a id="continueEditButton" class="button"></a></p>